 DeNISTing: one way of culling data (see above).
 One takes a huge list of checksums (see above) for known junk files and removes any matching files from the data set.
 The NIST part derives from the National Institute for Standards and Technology, who, among other things, maintains the list of junk files.

 E-Discovery: a process where the parties to litigation exchange electronic evidence.
 E-Discovery has been the subject of much teeth-gnashing and hair-pulling, with many lawyers and commentators complaining about its cost and difficulty, but e-discovery is inescapable unless the parties live in caves and do not use computers.
+E-Discovery tools such as case management, document review, transcript management, timeline software, and others make building a case more efficient.
 If a lawyer wants to prove that certain facts did or did not occur, then e-discovery is strongly recommended.

 Fielded: a form of production (usually native, or nearly native -- see below) wherein the fields that hold discrete bits of information remain in place.
 For example, an email when converted to a PDF file is no longer fielded because the “to:” and “from:” fields of the email in a PDF document have the same status as any of the other text on the page.
 In contrast, when email is produced in a native or near-native format, the “to:” and “from:” fields retain their special status, and it is possible to construct searches like ‘from:firstname.lastname@example.org to:email@example.com subject:conspir!’ using a review platform.
 This can be very effective.